Australian Anglican set to be defrocked over abuse inaction

 - Fire deaths rise to 71 ahead of Trump's California visit WATCH

+Australia’s longest-running royal commission — which is the country’s highest form of inquiry — had been investigating since 2012 how institutions responded to sexual abuse of children in Australia over 90 years.
+The inquiry heard the testimonies of more than 8,000 survivors of child sex abuse.

-The board found Appleby did nothing after an accuser said in 1984 he had been sexually abused by a priest.
+The board found Appleby, as assistant bishop in Newcastle in 1984, did nothing after he was told by a victim, identified as CKA, he had been sexually abused by priest George Parker.
+Parker remained a priest in Newcastle until 1996.

+“I am satisfied that because of the conduct found, the respondent (Appleby) is unfit permanently to hold any office,” board president Colin Elliott wrote.